Back to blog

 Testing the Rate Limiting

-Because the rate limiting is currently associated with any request, you can make 10 requests against the API per second without any issues.
-You can also burst above this temporarily because the bucket initially contains 20 tokens.
-However, as soon as the initial “burst” tokens have been used and you attempt to make more than 10 requests per second, then you will receive an HTTP 429 “Too Many Requests” status code.
-At this point the Edge Stack API gateway is not forwarding the requests to the backend service.
+This means you can make up to 10 requests per second to the API without issues.
+Additionally, you can temporarily exceed this rate because the bucket starts with 20 tokens, allowing for a brief burst.
+However, once the initial "burst" tokens are used up and you exceed 10 requests per second, you will receive an HTTP 429 “Too Many Requests” status code.
+At this point, the Edge Stack API gateway stops forwarding requests to the backend service.

 $ while true; do curl --silent --output /dev/null --show-error --fail http://localhost/shopfront/; echo -e $(date);done